cormullion/Astro.jl/README.md

 ## Status

-This is currently half-finished, and 'half' is putting it very optimistically... :)
+This is currently half-finished.
 Some of the tests pass, others fail.
-More and better tests need to be written.
+And more and better tests need to be written.
 I don't understand some of the code (which has been borrowed from all the different versions that are floating around on the Internet, in C, IDL,  Python, etc. Problems with the rise and set code especially, but see also the TODO annotated lines...

 It's on my back burner until the syntax of Julia settles down a bit (they're going to change the dictionary syntax, for example, for version 0.4).

 Contributions very welcome!

-As of October 17, 2014:
+As of November 17 2014:

     $ cd Astro.jl/
     $ julia test/run-tests.jl